mavens-group/mavens-group.github.io/webpage/content/publication/kovendhan-2025/index.md

 investigating more on these 2D incorporated perovskite materials for electrochemical hydrogen evolution reaction.
-The observed enhanced electrocatalytic performance of the BaTiO3/g-C3N4 composite is attributed to the synergistic effects of BaTiO3 and g-C3N4 creating a new pathway for the development of inexpensive and efficient electrocatalysts."
+The observed enhanced electrocatalytic performance of the BaTiO3/g-C3N4 composite is attributed to the synergistic effects of BaTiO3 and g-C3N4 creating a new pathway for the development of inexpensive and efficient electrocatalysts.'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types: